Understanding the Art of Portrait: Techniques and Styles Explained

 • No over-smoothing—faces look real and the portrait still feels like the person in real life.

 Behind the scenes, this is where the “artists” part of the work shows up.
-Our artists treat this as craft-level art: not showy, but precise.
-After the first pass, our artists review the gallery again, and our artists sign off before delivery.
-Our artists also keep notes so we can repeat the look.
-Our retouch artists, color artists, finishing artists, and digital artistsare focused on accuracy.
+The artists treat this as craft-level art: not showy, but precise.
+After the first pass, the artists review the gallery again, and sign off before delivery.
+The artists also keep notes so the look can be repeated.
+Retouch artists, color artists, finishing artists, and digital artists are focused on accuracy.
 These artists are not making a new face; they are making small, consistent improvements, and they are checking detail so the likeness holds.
-We treat every output as a different medium: LinkedIn is one medium, a press PDF is another medium, and a website hero crop is another medium.
-In each medium, we keep the portraitconsistent, and we keep the subject recognizable.
+Every output is treated as a different medium: LinkedIn is one medium, a press PDF is another medium, and a website hero crop is another medium.
+In each medium, the portrait is kept consistent, and the subject recognizable.

 Delivery Timeline